Quirkbot/QuirkbotCompilerStack/README.md

 At the time of this writing these packages are [provided by Quirkbot](https://github.com/Quirkbot/npm-arduino-publisher), in their own cloud infrastructure - and they can shut it down at anytime.

-These packages simply mirror the files officialy distributed by Arduino.
+These packages simply mirror the files officially distributed by Arduino.

 # Installation